 Yes!
 All of the whiskering and fading was covered on both pairs I’ve dyed, and the result was a uniform hue.

-Did the dye cover the stitching as well?
+Did the dye cover the denim stitching as well?

-No. The stitching remained light, so they don’t look like they were given at at-home dye bath.
-This happened with the dress I dyed as well.
+No, the dye didn’t cover the stiching.
+The stitching remained light, so they don’t look like they were given at at-home dye bath.
+This happened with the dress I dyed as well: the thread wasn’t dyed.
+Cotton threads will take the dye but usually garments are sewn with polyester or other synthetic thread, which doesn’t take the dye unless it’s dye made for synthetics.

 No!
-I was surprised!
-I never had to re-dye the first pair of jeans I dyed and I washed them once or twice a week (no dryer, though).
-They faded a bit, but the whiskering didn’t come back and they were still a dark wash – they just looked like broken in jeans.
-I was really impressed – my dyed dress has barely faded, if at all (although I don’t wear that nearly as often as jeans).
+The dye did not wash out of the jeans quickly – I was pleasantly surprised.
+I never had to re-dye the first pair of jeans I dyed and I washed them once or twice a week (no dryer, though) for a year.
+They faded a bit, like dark jeans normally do, but the whiskering didn’t come back and they were still a dark wash – they just looked like broken in jeans.
+I was really impressed – my dyed dress has barely faded, if at all (although I don’t wear that nearly as often as the DIY dyed jeans).

-I find that washing my jeans inside out, on cold (preferably using a detergent meant for dark colours), and skipping the dryer helps preserve the colour of dark clothing, whether I’ve dyed it or bought it that way.
-Line drying dark items (out of the sun) really helps keep their colour longer than simply tossing them in the dryer – that’s probably the best colour-saving tip I have up my sleeves.
+I find that washing my jeans inside out, using cold water (preferably using a mild detergent or a detergent designed for dark colours), and skipping the dryer helps preserve the colour of dark clothing, whether I’ve dyed it or bought it that way.
+Air drying/line drying dark items (out of the sun) really helps keep their colour longer than simply tossing them in the dryer – that’s probably the best colour-saving tip I have up my sleeves.

 Did the colour rub off on furniture?

 No!
 The dye stays put once the jeans were dry.
-After the initial dye, while they were line drying, they deposited dye on anything they touched while wet (like the wall and the lid to the washing machine – crap).
+After the initial dye, while they were wet and drying in my laundry room, they deposited dye on anything they touched while wet (like the wall and the lid to the washing machine – oops).
 This contact stained, although with scrubbing I got 95% of it off.
 But once the denim was dried, and especially after the first wash, there was absolutely no transfer, which was interesting because I’ve experienced colour transfer with commercially dyed indigo jeans.
+When you wash these jeans, make sure to launder with like colors.

 Briefly.
 Any time I dye something, I notice that it feels a bit stiffer when it’s first dyed.
 But after it’s ironed or worn, it immediately softens and the fabric feels completely normal again.